Iapetus-11/Forge-of-Empires-bot/README.md

 # Forge-of-Empires-bot
-A bot made in python with pyautogui that collects gold, supplies and does some other stuff for Forge of Empires
+A bot made in python with pyautogui that collects gold, supplies and does some other stuff in Forge of Empires.
+The bot uses image recognition to automatically detect resources and collect them unlike some other bots that depend on a schedule and specific movements.

 TODO: